ISISComputingGroup/ibex_developers_manual/doc/client/GUI-Troubleshooting.md

 ### Menus appear blank in GUI

-If menus within the GUI appear blank, e.g. edit configuration, this may be a result of the PC from whihc the VNC connection is being made having scaling set larger than 100.
-In this instance this is [known](https://github.com/ISISComputingGroup/IBEX/issues/8981) not to work and you should change the scaling on the machine making the connection and recconect.
+If menus within the GUI appear blank, e.g. edit configuration, this may be a result of the PC from which the VNC connection is being made having scaling set larger than 100.
+In this instance this is [known](https://github.com/ISISComputingGroup/IBEX/issues/8981) not to work and you should change the scaling on the machine making the connection and reconnect.

 ## IBEX appears fullscreen with top menu items hidden